 Senior University Teacher in Operations Management and Continuous Improvement

 Sheffield University Management School

-I have over 28 years of experience in manufacturing industries, initially as an apprentice millwright, before progressing through engineering maintenance roles in the petro-chem and pharmaceutical sectors.
+I am Interim Director Executive and Professional Education and have over 28 years of experience in manufacturing industries, initially as an apprentice millwright, before progressing through engineering maintenance roles in the petro-chem and pharmaceutical sectors.

 I moved across to the food sector in a management role in my early thirties and developed a career in operations fields including supply chain management, warehousing, purchasing and logistics over an 11 year period.